gkouros/ml-mooc-coursera/README.md

 # ml-mooc-coursera
-My programming assignments solutions for the Machine Learning MOOC provided by Coursera
+My solutions for the programming assignments of the Machine Learning MOOC offered by Coursera